BrodyGGG/BrodyGGG.github.io/README.md

   for viewing and managing customer data.

 This repository includes some of my group and individual projects, like a **Banking App**, **Hangman Game**, and more.
 These projects show what I've learned along the way in my software engineering journey.
-Enjoy checking them out!
+Enjoy!

 ## Table of Contents